paradox-tt/Notes/WagMedia.md

 ### 1) Capital efficiency

-The team does a better job of reviewing spending proposals but pricing in many cases are higher than market rates, in some cases 3-4x.
+The team takes a more collaborative approach to reviewing spending proposals than voting on tips.
+There are views that pricing in many cases are higher than market rates, in some cases 3-4x.
+I am inclined to agree.

 Tips are rewarded liberally, the magnitude of each reward is smaller but the numbers tally to a large expenditure.
-Tips based content comprises the majority of the budget.
+Tips based content comprises about [66%](https://www.youtube.com/watch?v=BnpsO-Bfyko&t=412s&ab_channel=TheKusamarian) of Wagmedia's expenditure.

 ### 2) Quality of Content